 - Exceptional hospitality

-Are you planning your backpacking adventures through Scotland?
+Are you planning your to head to Scotland but looking for some eco-friendly holiday lodges?
 Well, you’ll love the outdoorsy vibe and unique design of this lodge in the Lune Valley region of Scotland.
 Plus, since the lodge has underfloor heating, it’s open year-round and you can stay comfy and cozy even if it’s cold out.

 You can get tourist advice and fishing tips at the main guest house and even arrange meals if desired.
 In addition to the queen bed, there is also a sofa bed that can fit an additional two guests if needed.